ilijapet/JS-DApp-with-MetaMask-integration/README.md

 <img src="./Blog_picture/5.png">

 Now you should be able to connect your Meta Mask, submit transaction to your smart contract and read from it.
-And this basic patter will merge again and again through all your future DApps.
+And this basic pattern will merge again and again through all your future DApps.